"

-In designing the template for LEH 250 we used a number of Blackboard features.
-Since many faculty just learn those aspects of Blackboard that they need at a given time.
-We thought it would make sense to tell you how to use some of those features.
+In designing the template for LEH 250 we used a number of Brightspace features.
+Since many faculty just learn those aspects of Bightspace that they need at a given time, we thought it would make sense to tell you how to use some of those features.

 Gradebook Customization